openmsa/Workflows/MICROSERVICES/Example/README.md

 ### Mircoservice : device_groups

 #### Summary
-*  A Microservice for the PFC, Is is used to change device_groups saved in the PFC.
+*  A Microservice for the PFC, It is used to change device_groups saved in the PFC.

 #### Microservice Details
 |Item | Description|